 How are AlumiTubs delivered?

 We ship our hot tubs anywhere in the world.
 They can be picked up from a freight centre in any standard size truck (the 7ft hot tub requires a minimum 6'-4' box).
 All you need to bring with you are 2 long ratchet straps.
 Delivery is also available to rural locations.
 Contact us directly with your shipping address and we’ll get a freight rate to your region.
-Shipping times range from 1-8 days within Canada once your tub has been built.
+Shipping times range from 1-8 days within North America once your tub has been built.
 Reserve your hot tub with a $500 deposit and we’ll secure your shipping date.

 Can I use a wood fired hot tub during a fire ban?

 AlumiTubs are made with an enclosed and submerged firebox, which differs from what most fire regulations consider an open flame or campfire.
 This usually means that when open flame fires are banned, hot tub use will still be permissible.
 However, you should always check your local and provincial/state fire regulations.
 If in doubt, feel free to ask your local fire Marshall to contact us with any questions about the product so they can provide you with information specific to your local regulations.